rust-tw/book-tw/src/ch19-03-advanced-traits.md

 {{#rustdoc_include ../listings/ch19-advanced-features/listing-19-21/src/main.rs:here}}
 ```

-<span class="caption">Listing 19-21: Using fully qualified syntax to specify
+<span class="caption">範例 19-21: Using fully qualified syntax to specify
 that we want to call the `baby_name` function from the `Animal` trait as
 implemented on `Dog`</span>